exakat/php-dictionary/dictionary/recursion.ini.rst

 Recursion in PHP is a method or a function, which calls itself.

-While the method calls itself, it also must have branch and not call itself : otherwise, the call will never end.
+While the method calls itself, it also must have branch and not call itself: otherwise, the call will never end.

 Functions, methods, closures and arrowfunctions may be recursive.

-Recursion is an abstract notion : it is also used in the PHP name itself.
-PHP : Hypertext Preprocessor.
+Recursion is an abstract notion: it is also used in the PHP name itself.
+PHP: Hypertext Preprocessor.

 .. code-block:: php